-Turn left and follow the Yellow Trail, which heads north, soon reaching Todd Lake.
+Soon, the Tamarack Loop reaches Todd Lake.
 The trail follows along the west shore of the lake, passing a rock ledge at lake level with a view over the lake (covered in the summer with water lilies).
 It then climbs away from the lake, descends a little, and bears left, passing cliffs on the right.
 Just ahead, the Tamarack Loop turns left, but you should continue straight ahead, now following the Yellow Trail (blazed with yellow diamonds), which begins here.
 After climbing steeply to a rock outcrop near the north end of the lake (from which a water tower for the Ramapo Reserve development is visible to the right), the Yellow Trail begins a steady, rather steep descent to a valley, crossing a stream on rocks.
 It bears right, parallels the stream for a short distance, then descends a little more to cross another stream by a small cascade (this stream may be dry if it hasn’t rained lately).

 The Yellow Trail turns left, goes under a fallen tree, and begins a steady climb.
 On the way up, you’ll pass an old stone wall on the right.
 The trail eventually levels off on a shoulder of the ridge, with glimpses through the trees of Campgaw Mountain to the east.